mcdonc/web3/web3.rst

-This can be accomplished in a variety of ways, such as by returning a list containing bytes instances as ``body``, or by returning a generator function as ``body`` that yields bytes instances, or by the ``body`` being a class whose instances are iterable.
+This can be accomplished in a variety of ways, such as by returning a list containing bytes instances as ``body``, or by returning a generator function as ``body`` that yields bytes instances, or by the ``body`` being an instance of a class which is iterable.
 Regardless of how it is accomplished, the application object must always return a ``body`` iterable yielding zero or more bytes instances.

 The server or gateway must transmit the yielded bytes to the client in